nasa/Common-Metadata-Repository/resources/docs/1000-architecture.md

 * **Configuration** - The D.E.M. `project.clj` file is used for configuration
   of all CMR service processes

-For current CMR developers use of this development environment should be
+For current CMR developers, use of this development environment should be
 seamless: the only requirements are that:

 * Your CMR repository clone directory be named `cmr`; and,